laipn/company-questions/README.md

 - Integration testing
   - More maintenance required.
 Often fails to capture new failure modes
 - Multiple maintained branches with different amounts of customer "soak" times. (e.g. linux LTS releases)
-  - Mutiple branches require extra maintainers for backports
+  - Multiple branches require extra maintainers for backports
 - VM images/containers to minimal set of trackable dependencies
-  - Only catches issues occuring late in the dev testing cycle
+  - Only catches issues occurring late in the dev testing cycle
 - [Hermetic](https://bazel.build/basics/hermeticity) builds
   - True hermetic builds are typically impossible. libc is typically a required DLL
   - Compilers and build infra used in builds also introduce non-hermeticity